 That’s one of the many ways online stores cross-sells.

-It’s obviously not about generating profit that a store tries to cross-sell a product, It’s necessary and helpful as well.
+It’s obviously not about generating profit that a store tries to cross-sell a product, It’s necessary and helpful.

-If you are purchasing a Refrigerator, it is a better decision to consider buying a voltage stabilizer as well.
+If you are purchasing a Refrigerator, it is a better decision to consider buying a voltage stabilizer.

 So, by cross-selling a product, you are actually giving more benefit rather than raising profits.